 Doing your best also delinks the action from the reward.
 It means that you come to enjoy the action without expecting any external prize.

 And that’s when you reach full outcome independence.

 Action is the main differentiator, says Ruiz.
 Stick to doing your best and your personal improvement and transformation will become an obvious consequence.

 Whenever you fail to implement an agreement, don’t sweat it.
 It’s OK.
 Start again.
 And then again.
 Until it becomes ingrained in who you are.

-5. Breaking Old Agreements
+#5.
+Breaking Old Agreements

 Ruiz says that to break old agreements holding us back we have a few options:

 - Attack the fears one by one